-The French government has created a new decree to provide live event organisers with funding to improve security at events, as the Collomb circular controversy rumbles on
+The French government has created a new decree to provide funding to improve security at events, as the Collomb circular controversy rumbles on

 Sign up for IQ Index